 Mr. Meyer joined Fleeson, Gooing, Coulson & Kitch in 2012 and became a member of the firm in January of 2018.
-He is a member of the Wichita Bar Association, Kansas Bar Association, and Wesley E. Brown Inn of Court.
-Mr. Meyer also serves on the board of the Downtown Wichita YMCA.
+He is a member of the Wichita Bar Association, Kansas Bar Association, Kansas Association of Defense Counsel and Wesley E. Brown Inn of Court.
+He currently serves as the co-editor of the KADC's Kansas Defense Journal.
+Mr. Meyer also serves on the fundraising board of the Downtown Wichita YMCA.

 Mr. Meyer has frequently served as a speaker for legal education seminars and trade groups.
 His presentations include "Employment Discrimination 101—Defending A Charge of Discrimination in the EEOC or KHRC," for the Wichita Bar Association; "Insurance Basics for the Construction Attorney," "Coverage for Construction Defects under CGL Policies," and "Ethics for Construction Attorneys," all for National Business Institute; and "Employee or Independent Contractor," for National Association of Women in Construction.

 Mr. Meyer has been married for six years.
 He enjoys spending time with his wife and his daughter, and their two dogs.